 Please note that the Reservoir Trail is a walking route using permissive and public rights of way and as such is not open to cycling.

 Enjoy beautiful wildlife and bird watching all year around.
 Bird watching permits are available from the reservoir shop.
 In addition to the over-wintering birds, Llandegfedd is also a very important site for Gulls, breeding birds and passage migrants during spring and autumn.
+In 2020 we were also lucky enough to play host to a rare Smew while it stopped for a 2 week break at the North end of the Lake.

 In the winter, we see large numbers of wildfowl arrive to escape their normal, colder habitats of Northern Europe, Scandinavia and Russia.
 Inland reservoirs such as Llandegfedd are very important for these birds to roost and feed throughout the winter months with little disturbance.